meigo/svelte-video-player/README.md

 # Svelte Video Player

-## Basic video player component for svelte.
+## Basic video player component for svelte, sapper and legacy apps.

 Controls are tabbable and respond to key presses (enter/space/arrows) where applicable.